apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Specifies groups of scripts (each group of scripts provided as a single ConfigMap) to be mounted as volumes and
+<p>Specifies groups of scripts, each provided via a ConfigMap, to be mounted as volumes in the container.
-can be invoked in the container&rsquo;s startup command or action&rsquo;s command.</p>
+These scripts can be executed during container startup or via specific actions.</p>
-<p>The <code>scripts</code> field is an optional array that allows you to define a set of scripts to be used by the component.
-Each element in the <code>scripts</code> array is defined as a <code>ComponentTemplateSpec</code> object, which contains the following:</p>
+<p>Each script group is encapsulated in a ComponentTemplateSpec that includes:</p>
 <ul>
-<li>A ConfigMap object that holds a set of scripts.</li>
+<li>The ConfigMap containing the scripts.</li>
-<li>A mount point where the scripts will be mounted inside the container.</li>
+<li>The mount point where the scripts will be mounted inside the container.</li>
 </ul>
 <p>This field is immutable.</p>
 </td>